Guber polls: Abia LP candidate, Otti, appeals for calm

 According to him, officials of the electoral management body resisted attempts to foist contrived results from Obingwa and Isialangwa on them.

-He said before now, the ruling People’s Democratic Party post 80,000 votes from Obingwa but the reality as exposed by the BVAS is not more than 30,000.
+He said before now, the ruling People’s Democratic Party posted 80,000 votes from Obingwa but the reality as exposed by the BVAS is not more than 30,000.

+Otti revealed that in their recent attempt to subvert the people’s will, the ruling People’s Democratic Party, PDP in the state tried to smuggle in unbelievable numbers of votes.

+He said, “The numbers they brought in from two local governments kept changing because they weren’t sure with which margin we were leading.

 Disclaimer